 In addition to her performing, Ms. DeGraw is a dedicated and enthusiastic teacher.
-She is on faculty at the Baltimore School for the Arts, and maintains a private studio of successful and engaged students.
-Ms. DeGraw has served on the faculty of CelloSpeak, the Hochstein School of Music & Dance, the Waldorf School of Baltimore, and served as adjunct faculty at the University of Rochester.
+She maintains a private studio of successful and engaged students.
+Ms. DeGraw has served on the faculty of Baltimore School for the Arts, CelloSpeak, the Hochstein School of Music & Dance, the Waldorf School of Baltimore, and the University of Rochester.

 Ms. DeGraw has spent her summers at the National Orchestral Institute, Le Domaine Forget, Bowdoin International Music Festival, and the Meadowmount School of Music.
 Through her travels, Ms. DeGraw has studied under and performed in Master Classes for great artists and teachers, the likes of whom include Lynn Harrell, Steven Doane, and Hans Jørgen Jensen.

 Ms. DeGraw holds a Bachelor degree from the Peabody Conservatory of Music where she studied with Amit Peled, and a Master degree from the Eastman School of Music where she worked with David Ying.

 Ms. DeGraw plays on a beautiful French cello, made by Nicolas Gilles in 2010.